alexec/spec/cloudevents/formats/avro-turbo-format.md

 This differs from the [Avro format](avro-format.md) in that:

 - It is optimized for performance, preferring a more compact representation.
-- Only supports spec version 1.0 (any changes to spec version, requires changes to Avro schema, which changes the finger-print, breaking compatibility).
+- It only supports spec version 1.0 (any changes to spec version requires changes to the Avro schema, which changes the fingerprint, breaking compatibility).
 - Does not natively support JSON (JSON can be straight-forwardly serialized to bytes and this was therefore not considered neccessary).